 - Thursday, August 19, 2010

 When I was a child, I talked like a child, I thought like a child, I reasoned like a child.
-When I became a man, I put childish ways behind me (1 Cor.
-13:11).
+When I became a man, I put childish ways behind me (1 Corinthians 13:11).

 This verse came to me in sort of a new and unusual way - while I was contemplating my current "faith journey."

 I have taken a number of "spiritual gift" tests over the years and one gift that has always scored high for me was one of "faith."
 I have believed in God, His omniscience, His love for me, His desire for wanting the best for me, etc. As I face struggles, I look and pray for His direction and know He will provide wisdom, knowledge, and provisions as He sees fit and in His time.

 As a "baby" believer, I looked at faith as more of a passive, internal conviction.
 I trusted God in my head and my heart, but not as much through my actions.